paulohenriquerosa/teste-t10/README.md

 # Well done, project is started!
 ```

-To run the tests run the following command:
+To run the tests, in the `root folder` run the following command:
 ```bash
 $ pytest
 ```